niemopen/ntac-admin/project-notes/docs/data-modeling-pn01/data-modeling-1.0-pn01.md

 NIEM models fall into one of three categories:

 * A *community agreement model* is the authoritative specification of the components in a set of namespaces *that are intended for reuse*.
 A community agreement model is a form of ontology, in that it defines terms and relationships in a domain of discourse.
 These models are characterized by "optionality and over-inclusiveness".
 That is, they define more concepts than needed for any particular data specification.
-Thede models typically:
+These models typically:
   * Lack cardinality constraints, making it easy to select the concepts that are needed and omit the others.
   * Omit range or length constraints on property datatypes.
   * Are *incomplete* for any particular message format; it must usually be extended through namespaces defined in the message specification.